lookbook-hq/lookbook/docs/src/guide/quick-start.md

 Follow this guide to get up and running quickly and then explore the rest of the docs to dive in deeper.

 {%= note :info do %}
-These docs are for **Lookbook v1.0**, which is still in development.
-You will need to use a v1.0 beta release in order to have access to all the features described here.
+If you are **already using Lookbook in your project** then head over to the [upgrade guide](/guide/upgrading) instead for details on how to update to the latest version.
 {% end %}

 ## Install Lookbook